jameshoangvu/james_data_portfolio/README.md

-# Project 01: E-commerce Sales KPI Analytics Project - Jamesmerce E-commerce
+# Project 01: E-commerce Sales Analytics Project - Jamesmerce E-commerce

 This project analyzes e-commerce sales data (over 10,000 rows from Kaggle, covering January 2013 to December 2016 in the United States) through a Python ETL → SQL → Power BI pipeline to generate KPI reports and interactive dashboards that support business decision-making.